keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/taskdefinition.md

       [Container](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/#Container)
       spec documentation.

-## Yaml Synopsis for Python-runtime container
+## Yaml Synopsis for Python-runtime runner

-The `python-runtime` is built on the `container-runtime` provides a way easily define a task using Python 3.
+The `python-runtime` runner is built on the `container-runtime` runner to provide a way easily define a task using Python 3.
 You do not need to specify the image, volumes, and so forth.
 Instead, just provide a Python script and KLT sets up the container and runs the script as part of the task.